 Lucky for him the gods felt sorry and told Midas to go to the river and wash his hands, and as he did, he was astonished to see gold flowing from his fingertips.
 When he returned home, everything was back to normal, he hugged his daughter and decided to share all of his wealth with the people in his kingdom.
 From then on, Midas became a better person, generous and grateful for all the good things in his life.
 His people led a prosperous life and when he died, they all mourned for their beloved king.
 What can you take from King Midas?
 All things in life come and go, including wealth.
 The things that truly matter are the experiences you share with the people you love.
 They are what truly make you happy, they last a lifetime, and all the gold in the world cannot buy you that!

 The concepts of good versus evil, anxiety, vanity, greed, love and fear were all as prominent then as they are now.
 These myths carry great lessons on how to look at life because they are based on things that most of us can relate to (okay, maybe not getting your liver eaten by an eagle, but you get the point!).

-If you’re keen to check out the birthplace of Ancient Greek Mythology, check out our Greek Island Hopping and Sail Greece tours, taking you through notable locations in Greek mythology such as Athens, Corfu, Santorini and Sivota!
+If you’re keen to check out the birthplace of Ancient Greek Mythology, check out our Greek Island Hopping and Greek Island Odyssey tours, taking you through notable locations in Greek mythology such as Athens, Naxos, Santorini and Paros!